-COVID-19 has made the economy uncertain and many people lost their jobs as businesses started closing, and the governments began implementing restrictions.
-The pandemic caused millions of employees to be laid off facing uncertainties to their future.
-Having a backup saving such as an emergency fund would have helped several families sail through the pandemic.
+COVID-19 has made the economy uncertain, and many people lost their jobs as businesses started closing and the governments began implementing restrictions.
+The pandemic caused millions of employees to be laid off, facing uncertainties about their future.
+Back-up savings, such as an emergency fund, would have helped several families sail through the pandemic.

 What is an Emergency Fund?

-Savings that you set aside to cover expenses in unforeseen circumstances such as unexpected medical expenses, unemployment, car accidents, and home repairs is called an emergency fund.
-The COVID-19 pandemic is a good wake up call for someone who has not created an emergency fund or is putting the task off.
-You cannot predict what will happen tomorrow but having a safety net to rely on can reduce your risks and prepare you for any unexpected situations.
+An emergency fund is Savings set aside to cover unforeseen circumstances such as unexpected medical expenses, unemployment, car accidents, and home repairs.
+The COVID-19 pandemic is a good wake-up call for someone who has not created an emergency fund or is putting the task off.
+You cannot predict what will happen tomorrow, but having a safety net to rely on can reduce your risks and prepare you for unexpected situations.

 How much should I save in my emergency fund?

 A viable emergency fund allows you to cover all your expenses between three to six months.
-Some experts even suggest that your fund should be able to cover anywhere between eight to twelve months to keep you financially secure in case of an emergency.
-In any case, having an emergency fund can provide you with the necessary financial buffer without having to rely on credit or take out high-interest loans to keep you afloat.
+Some experts even suggest that your fund should be able to hide anywhere between eight to twelve months to keep you financially secure in an emergency.
+In any case, having an emergency fund can provide you with the necessary financial buffer without relying on credit or taking out high-interest loans to keep you afloat.

 How can you start your emergency savings fund and maintain it?